 Metadata means ‘Data about data’.
-More specifically, SAS metadata contains data about the current SAS session.
-Not only about data sets, but every aspect of your session imaginable: system options, indexes, integrity constraints, formats and so on.
+SAS metadata contains data about the current SAS session and everything in it.
+Not only about data sets, but every aspect of your session imaginable: system options, indexes, integrity constraints, SAS formats, and so on.
 This post introduces how to read SAS metadata in Dictionary Tables and SASHELP Views with PROC SQL and the Data Step.

-Let us look at a few examples of quering metadata with PROC SQL.
+Let us look at a few examples of how to query metadata with PROC SQL in SAS.
 First, I simply use the Describe Table Statement to describe the dictionary.columns table.
-This is a nice way to get an overview of the table.
+This is a nice way to get an overview.
 Next, I simply read the data.
-Let’s say that I am interested in the data set SASHELPC.CLASS.
-I simply query the dictionary.columns table and use a Where Statement and select the desired values for libname and memname.
-These are variables in the dictionary.columns.
+I am interested in the data set Sashelp.Class.
+I simply query the dictionary.columns table, use a Where Statement and select the desired values for libname and memname.
+These are columns in the dictionary.columns table.
 As you can see in the DictionaryClass data set contains rich information about the variables in the SASHELP.CLASS data set.

 proc sql; describe table dictionary.columns; quit; proc sql; create table DictionaryClass as select * from dictionary.columns where libname='SASHELP' and memname='CLASS'; quit;

 Let us look at another example.
 This time, we take a step back and consider entire data sets instead of the variables in them.
 The dictionary.tables table contains information about entire data sets.
-The query below creates a data set with information about all data sets in the SASHELP library.
+The query below creates a data set with information about all data sets in the Sashelp Library.
 Look in the DicTables data set.
-Here you can see all possible information about the data sets: Created data, Modified data, compression information etc.
+Here you can see all possible information about the data sets: Created data, Modified data, compression information and more.

 proc sql; create table DicTables as select * from dictionary.tables where libname='SASHELP' and memtype='DATA'; quit;

-As I mentioned above, you can not read dictionary tables with the data step.
-Luckily, there is another way to read meta data.
-Namely with the SASHELP Views.
+You can not read dictionary tables with the data step.
+Luckily, there is another way to read metadata.
+Namely with the Sashelp Views.
 These views are created exactly from the original SQL metadata tables.
-We can read the sashelp views directly in a data step or from any other procedure for that matter.
-You can see all of the dictionary tables and their corresponding SASHELP Views in the documentation.
+We can read the Sashelp Views directly in a data step or from any other procedure for that matter.
+You can see all of the dictionary tables and their corresponding Sashelp Views in the documentation.
 The two data steps below create exactly the same data as the SQL queries above.

 proc contents data=sashelp.vcolumn; run; data ViewColumns; set sashelp.vcolumn; where libname='SASHELP' and memname='CLASS'; run; data ViewTables; set sashelp.vtable; where libname='SASHELP' and memtype='DATA'; run;

 This post introduces the concept of metadata and how to read it.
-I present two different approaches, namely the dictionary tables and SASHELP Views.
-Furthermore, I discuss pros and cons between the techniques.
+I present two different approaches.
+The dictionary tables and Sashelp Views.
+Furthermore, I discuss the pros and cons of each technique.
 Naturally, you can do much more with SAS metadata than I do here.
-This post serves as a brief Introduction to the concept.
+This post serves as a brief introduction.
 In the future, I will present more examples of how to exploit SAS metadata to your advantage.